Check your calendar. Is it April? If not, you might think there's no reason to be thinking about tax deductions for Amazon sellers.

 Now is a great time to upgrade any of your monthly services to a yearly subscription if offered.

-If you have the funds available, it is a great way to both save on the cost of the subscriptions (because they usually offer a discount when you pay by the year) AND get the larger tax deduction for this year.
+If you have the funds available, it is a great way to both save on the cost of the subscriptions (because they usually offer a discount when you pay by the year) AND get the larger tax deduction for the current year.

 Yearly subscriptions add up to a good amount of tax deductions for Amazon sellers.

-If you are not utilizing these services, now is a great time to evaluate your business and see which ones will help you to move forward in 2017.
+If you are not utilizing these services, now is a great time to evaluate your business and see which ones will help you to move forward.

 RevSeller - This is actually one of my favorite Chrome extensions right now, and one of the only ones I'm willing to pay yearly for!
 This brings all of the features of the FBA Calculator right to the Amazon product page you are looking at.